csstree/csstree/docs/supported.md

 ## Functional pseudos

 Functional pseudos with a custom parsing rule.
 Non-listed functional pseudos don't parse a content inside parentheses and represent it as a `Raw` node if any.
-There is no difference between pseudo class and pseudo element on parsing, like no validation for functional pseudos is supported at the moment.
+There is no difference between pseudo-class and pseudo-element on parsing, like no validation for functional pseudos is supported at the moment.

 <!-- gen:pseudo -->